 The bank and its affiliates currently service the Bank Portfolio through internal facilities located globally.
 In addition, certain servicing functions, including but not limited to account processing, production services, customer service, billing and payments and collections, are performed on behalf of the bank and its affiliates by third party service providers.
 See "-The Servicer-Outsourcing of Servicing."
-The bank's underwriting, customer service, legal requirements or the bank's business objectives may require.
+The bank's underwriting, customer service and collection procedures, described below, are subject to change as the competitive environment, industry practice, legal requirements or the bank's business objectives may require.
 In addition, in the future, the bank or its affiliates may acquire accounts originated by third parties.